-The Acorn Area™ is a revolutionary instrument designed to measure the surface area of nanoparticles dispersed in a liquid.
-This patented nuclear magnetic resonance (NMR) based method offers many advantages in comparison with conventional surface area techniques.
+The Acorn Area™ is designed to measure the wetted surface area of nanoparticles in liquids.
+This patented (NMR) based method offers many advantages in comparison with conventional surface area techniques.
 Measurements take about 5 minutes from start to finish.
 No sample preparation— such as drying or degassing— is required.
-High concentration dispersions are measured directly, without dilution.
+High concentration samples are measured directly, without dilution.
 Acorn Area measurements are orders of magnitude faster than any other surface area measuring technique.

-The surface area of particles influences many aspects of product performance such as the hiding power of pigments, the activity of catalysts, the taste of food, the potency of drugs and the bioavailability of drugs.
-In the past, surface area measurements were made using methods such as gas adsorption, mercury porosimetry, and gravimetric analysis.
-These methods all have the same limitation; they are only useful for analyzing dry powders.
+The wetted surface area of particles influences many aspects of product performance.
+For example, the hiding power of pigments, the activity of catalysts, the potency and bioavailability of drugs.
+In the past, surface area measurements were made using methods such as gas adsorption, mercury porosimetry.
+These methods are only useful for analyzing dry powders.

-However, the overwhelming majority of manufactured products involve dispersions of particles in a liquid, either in the final state or at some stage of production.
-While dry powder methods are suitable to test incoming dry powder raw materials, they cannot provide information about the particles when dispersed in a liquid.
+However, the majority of products involve particles in a liquid, either in the final state or at some stage of production.
+While dry powder methods are suitable to test incoming dry powder raw materials, they cannot provide information about the particles in liquids.
 To date this has not been possible other than to estimate the surface area from particle size measurements or to perform time- consuming adsorption isotherm or titration measurements.

 Liquid in contact with the particle surface behaves differently from that of the bulk, or “free” liquid in response to a changing magnetic field.
 The NMR relaxation time of liquid on the particle surface is much shorter than that of the bulk liquid.